rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  crime charges, but he has never been indicted in connection with any of the killings.
 Of 105
 *  investigations of killings of journalists in Mexico since 2010, only six resulted in
 *  homicide sentences, according to Human Rights Watch.
 Far from defending journalists, some of
 *  the country's most prominent officials have turned on them.
-In 2021, President AndrÈs Manuel LÛpez
+In 2021, President Andr√©s Manuel L√≥pez
 *  Obrador added a new weekly segment to his morning press briefing called, Who's Who in Lies.
-*  In December, he took aim at three reporters including Ciro GÛmez Leyva, a prominent television
+*  In December, he took aim at three reporters including Ciro G√≥mez Leyva, a prominent television
 *  anchor saying that, if you listen to them too much, you could even get a brain tumor.
 The next day,
-*  GÛmez Leyva was driving home from his broadcast when two men on a motorcycle opened fire on his
+*  G√≥mez Leyva was driving home from his broadcast when two men on a motorcycle opened fire on his
 *  car.
 The anchor survived only because the car was equipped with bullet-resistant glass windows.
 *  Armando Linares knew that investigating the local government could be risky on many levels.
 *  At his last news outfit, a daily broadsheet called El Despertar, he had spent months looking into